liliana-sanfilippo/react-bibtex-reference-manager/README.md

 [Features in development](https://github.com/liliana-sanfilippo/react-bibtex-reference-manager/wiki/Features)

-PLEASE create issues if you ancounter bugs or have ideas von enhancements.
+PLEASE create issues if you ancounter bugs or have ideas or enhancements.

 ## Why use it?